Cross-Validation in Bipartite Networks: Simulation Studies

-From Table~\ref{simulation:polynomial_growth}, the proposed BCV method remains robust under polynomially unbalanced growth.
-In the baseline configuration with $(K_{1},K_{2})=(3,3)$, BCV achieves accurate recovery across both balanced and unbalanced community proportions, with performance improving steadily as $n_1$ increases.
-In the more challenging heterogeneous setting $(K_{1},K_{2})=(3,6)$, BCV continues to exhibit consistent improvement with increasing sample size, even under unbalanced community proportions.

-By contrast, the Projection method shows a pronounced decline in accuracy in the unbalanced regime and fails to adapt to increasing sparsity.
-The Bimodularity method performs reasonably well only when both sides have equal community sizes, but its accuracy deteriorates substantially in the heterogeneous case.
+Table~\ref{simulation:polynomial_growth} shows that BCV remains robust under polynomially imbalanced.
+In the baseline configuration $(K_{1},K_{2})=(3,3)$, BCV achieves accurate recovery under both balanced and imbalanced community proportions, with performance improving steadily as $n_1$ increases.
+In the more challenging setting $(K_{1},K_{2})=(3,6)$, BCV continues to improve with increasing sample size, even under imbalance.
+By contrast, the Projection method degrades markedly in the imbalanced regime and is sensitive to sparsity.
+The Bimodularity method performs reasonably well only when both sides have equal community sizes, but deteriorates substantially in the heterogeneous case.

-These findings are consistent with our theoretical analysis: structural node size imbalance reduces effective signal strength, yet our BCV method remains stable provided that the sparsity level is properly controlled.
+These findings align with our theoretical analysis: imbalance weakens effective signal strength, yet BCV remains stable when sparsity is properly controlled.